 Horses do have color deficiencies which make some objects harder to see but not completely invisible.
 This is one of the reasons why many jumps are painted in bright contrasting colors and evidence certainly backs this up as horses are less likely to knock a fence down if it’s painted in contrasting colors.

 Can horses see 360 degrees?

 Like many predated animals that spend a lot of time grazing, horses have a very wide range of vision but they don’t quite have a full 360 field of view (even owls don’t have that without rotating their heads).
-Horses have the largest eyes amongst all land mammals which gives them a wider viewing range than most other animals, allowing them to have a 350 degree range with their monocular vision, even without moving their head at all.
-There are only two places that a horse can’t see without moving, straight in front of them and right behind them, although they do have a small area of marginal sight either side of their rear blind spot.
+Horses have the largest eyes amongst all land mammals which gives them a wider viewing range than most other animals, allowing them to have a 350-degree range with their monocular vision, even without moving their head at all.
+There are only two places that a horse can’t see without moving, straight in front of them and right behind them, although they do have a small area of marginal sight on either side of their rear blind spot.

 While a horse’s binocular vision won’t improve their viewing range it does give them the ability to see straight in front of them, albeit with a very small (3ft to 4ft / 0.9 meters to 1.2 meters) invisible spot.

 Do horses have good depth perception?